Using relational databases with BMC Remedy AR System

 You can perform any system administrator activity on the database or on any of the tables it contains.
 This includes performing regular backups, creating more tablespaces to be added to the AR System database, and adding more containers to tablespaces.

 After the AR System database is created, BMC Remedy AR System creates a series of tables that form its data dictionary.
 See The AR System data dictionary.

-For information about different behaviors and requirements for installing BMC Remedy AR System with specific databases, see Preparing your database.
+For information about different behaviors and requirements for installing BMC Remedy AR System with specific databases, see in BMC Remedy ITSM Deployment documentation.